funilrys/PyFunceble/docs/index.rst

 Welcome to PyFunceble!

-**PyFunceble** is a tool that aims to provide an accurate availability check through the usage of multiple sources which are for example - to only list them:
+**PyFunceble** is a tool that aims to provide an accurate availability check through the usage of multiple sources which are for example - to only list a few:

 - the WHOIS record(s).
 - the DNS record(s).